What this page is for

 What happens if something goes wrong

 If communication breaks down, reset quickly: summarize facts in writing, clarify decision owner, and agree on next checkpoint.
-Escalate persistent behavior issues through your manager or People Operations.
+Escalate persistent behavior issues through the route in People Policies.